 Кеу Path in values.yaml Description isEnabled ocpdc Whether to enable and deploy PDC: true: Enables PDC and deploys the PDC application.
-This is the default. false: Disables the PDC application lang ocpdc The Linux system locale.
+This is the default. false: Disables the PDC application. lang ocpdc The Linux system locale.
 The default is en_US.UTF-8 . tz ocpdc The Linux time zone.
-The default is UTC . pdcBrmVolHostPa th ocpdc The host path for RRE, Import-Export, BRE, or SyncPDC.
-To use a dynamic provisioner, leave it empty.
-The default is empty.
-Note : Provide the required permissions to the volume path by following the guidelines in "Persistent Volume Storage Locations" in the WebLogic Kubernetes Operator documentation. storageSize ocpdc The size of the storage path for pdcBrmHostPath. enableSecurityCo ntext ocpdc Whether to enable PDC pod-level security attributes and common container settings.
-The default is false . deployment. ocpdc The details for deploying the PDC image: imageName: The name of the PDC image.
+The default is UTC. volume.createOpt ion. ocpdc By default, PDC uses dynamic volume provisioning.
+To use a static volume instead, add the createOption keys under the volume section.
+See "Using Static Volumes" in BRM Cloud Native System Administrator's Guide .
+Note : Ensure you provide the required permissions to the volume path by following the guidelines in "Persistent Volume Storage Locations" in the WebLogic Kubernetes Operator documentation. storageSize ocpdc The storage size for the pdc-brm-pv or pdc-brm-pvc, such as 10Gi. enableSecurityCo ntext ocpdc Whether to enable PDC pod-level security attributes and common container settings.
+The default is true . deployment. ocpdc The details for deploying the PDC image: imageName: The name of the PDC image.
 The default is oracle/pdc. imageTag: The tag name for the PDC image.
-The default is 15.0.x.0.0. imagePullPolicy: When to pull images: only when one is not present locally (IfNotPresent) or always (Always).
-The default is IfNotPresent. fmw. ocpdc.deploymen t The details for pulling WebLogic images for PDC from a container registry: imageRepository: The name of the container registry from which to pull the WebLogic image.
-The default is container-registry.oracle.com/. imageName: The name of the container repository from which to pull the WebLogic image.
-The default is middleware/fmw-infrastructure_cpu. imageTag: The tag name for the WebLogic image.
-The default is 12.2.1.4-jdk8-ol8.
-See "Pulling WebLogic Images for PDC, Billing Care, Billing Care REST API, and Business Operations Center" for more information.
+The default is :15.1.0.0.0. imagePullPolicy: When to pull images: only when one is not present locally (IfNotPresent) or always (Always).
+The default is IfNotPresent.